 The River Eye – also known as Slaughter Brook – is a tributary of the River Windrush which runs right though the centre of the village and on to Bourton-on-the-Water.
 With historic stone buildings set along the water’s edge, it’s one of the village’s most picturesque spots.

 The river is more of a stream, with a ford running through it to reach the village.
 The road runs right across the water with cars passing through it.
 For walkers there’s a stone footbridge, though on a sunny day it’s worth taking your shoes off and paddling in the cool water.

 There’s been a church in Upper Slaughter since the 12th century, and St Peter’s Church which you can see today was mainly built in that period.
-It was extensively restored in 1877 but kept a lot of the original medieval stonework, and you can see some of original carvings on the tower arch, a 14th-century Easter Sepulchre niche and brass plaques for the Slaughter family who owned the village manor house.
+It was extensively restored in 1877 but kept a lot of the original medieval stonework, and you can see some of original carvings on the tower arch.

 Just outside Upper Slaughter, Eyford House was voted the nation’s favourite house by County Life magazine in 2011.
 The current house was built in the 19th century but architect Guy Dawber took inspiration from the 17th century.
 And legend has it John Milton was inspired to write Paradise Lost in its grounds.
 It’s a private home now but hosts occasional garden open days.